“The handling of UserGuiding was so simple that we could create fast, flexible, and individual training and guides in no time.”

 “I would recommend the tool to SaaS platforms that are looking to improve their customer education.”

-UserGuiding helps you increase user adoption with product tours that don’t require any coding,
+UserGuiding helps you onboard your users with product walkthroughs that don’t require any coding,

 allowing you to prompt the right in-app experience, to the right persona, at the right stage of their user journey.

 14-Day Free Trial, with an extra 30-Day Money Back Guarantee!

 User onboarding is the process that starts with a user’s first interaction with your business and it’s an ever-ongoing process that helps users find out how they can benefit from your product and make the most out of it.

 User onboarding is your first chance to make a great impression, which can end up in higher retention, adoption, and satisfaction for your product.

 A user onboarding software is a 3rd-party tool that you can use to create in-product experiences to onboard users to your platform or service.
 These tools are usually no-code, which means you don’t need extra help from developers to create interactive content in your product.

 One of the most efficient ways to measure the success of onboarding is to collect feedback from users.
 Apart from collecting feedback, there are some metrics and KPIs that you can track in order to understand whether you are successful with your onboarding or not.

 Thinking that user onboarding starts once users start using your product >>> NO!
 It starts with the first interaction of users with your business.
 Narrowing down user onboarding into a product tour >>> Product tours are crucial but user onboarding is much more than product tours.
 Making it hard for users to download and sign-up for your product >>> This will lose you many potential customers..

 There are various reasons that a user onboarding fails.
 You need to first understand that there is no size that fits all!
 You need to create personalized and well-targeted onboarding experiences to help users better relate to your product.